Quick Setup of Redis Enterprise Software (RS)

 Step 1: Install Redis Enterprise Software

-Once the tar command completes, you will find a new install.sh script in the current directory.
+Once the tar command completes, install RS with the install.sh script in the current directory.

 In the web browser on the host machine, go to https://localhost:8443 to see the Redis Enterprise Software web console.

 - Depending on your browser, you may see a certificate error.
 You can safely continue to the web console.

 - If you see an error from nginx, try again after a few minutes.

 Click Setup to start the node configuration steps.

 In the Node Configuration settings, enter a cluster FQDN such as

 Enter your license key, if you have one.
 If not, click the Next button to use the trial version.